stream-protocol/nft-marketplace/ARCHITECTURE.md

 ### PrizeTrackingTicket

-Created on a distinct WinningConfigItem basis (ie by WinningConfigType AND mint) across all WinningConfigs, one PrizeTrackingTicket is created to keep track of how many expected redemptions there will be across all winners for a given MasterEdition, and what the supply was when the first person hit redeem, to keep track of the relative edition offsets each person should get relative to winner #1, #2, etc. This is used for redeeming PrintingV2 bids, to ensure winner #1 gets edition #1, and so on.
+Created on a distinct WinningConfigItem basis (ie by WinningConfigType AND mint) across all WinningConfigs, one PrizeTrackingTicket is created to keep track of how many expected redemptions there will be across all winners for a given MasterEdition, and what the supply was when the first person hit redeem, to keep track of the relative edition offsets each person should get relative to winNFT marketplace #1, #2, etc. This is used for redeeming PrintingV2 bids, to ensure winner #1 gets edition #1, and so on.

 ### Concepts